Ebook deal of the week: Get Mastering Lenses for just $8 with the code lenses8 (code expires at midnight, May 23, GMT.)

 Black and white portraits have a timeless quality that capture the model’s expression and character.
 Working in black and white is challenging, especially if you are new to it, but it needn’t be daunting.
-The tips in this article will help you create powerful portraits that see deep into the model’s soul and reveal hidden aspects of their character.
+The tips in this tutorial will help you create powerful portraits that see deep into the model’s soul and reveal hidden aspects of their character.

 Tip #1: Composition is important!